MultiplatformKickstarter/website/content/pricing/free.md

 leadtext: "DOWNLOAD NOW"
 ---

+Basic template is free forever.
 Access to the template and be part of the community.

 - Template
 - Community